Skip to main content

 Park History

-The Medes Islands received marine protection in 1983, making them one of the first marine reserves in the Mediterranean, with the broader natural park encompassing the Montgri and Baix Ter established in 2010 to provide integrated management of the interconnected landscapes.
+The Medes Islands received initial marine protection in 1983, when Catalan government regulations prohibited fishing within 75 meters of the islands, making them among the earliest formally protected marine areas in the western Mediterranean.
+[1] Protection was extended in 1990, prohibiting all forms of fishing and marine resource harvesting in the surrounding waters.
+The broader natural park encompassing the Montgrí and Baix Ter was established in 2010 to provide integrated management of the interconnected landscapes.
 The marine reserve's success in rebuilding fish populations and marine biodiversity became internationally recognized as a model for Mediterranean marine conservation.
-The 2010 park designation unified previously separate terrestrial and marine protections under a single management framework addressing the ecological connections between mountain, coast, wetland, and sea.
+The 2010 park designation unified previously separate terrestrial and marine protections under a single management framework.

 Major Trails And Attractions